 Sure, sometimes cats get a bad rap or are misrepresented as being loners.
 But we cat lovers know better.
 Our fur babies are part of the family!

-Here are ten things that you should really be thankful for this Thanksgiving if you’re lucky enough to own a cat.
+Here are ten things that you should really be thankful for this Thanksgiving if you’re lucky enough to have a cat.

 1. Cats’ Antics Make You Laugh No Matter How Your Day Is Going

-When you have a cat, life is never, ever boring.
+When you have a cat, life is never boring.
 If you’re sad, your kitty will surely lift your mood with some of the funny antics they can get into.

 Cats like to run like crazy around the house, stalking imaginary prey.
 They’ll leap from chair to chair, sometimes knocking things over along the way, but always with a lot of upbeat energy.